gaby1012/Group_Project_INFO550/README.md

 This makefile sets the rules for making the final report.

 # TO RUN
 To run, all you wil need to do is run 'make' while in the Project Folder.

+## Customization - Dataset
+You have the option to specific a new dataset to run the report on.
+The only constraint is that it must be contained in the project folder.
+To specify a dataset other than the default, run  make ENG_PATH={pathname}.

+## Customization - Display
+You have the option to specify whether or not the code chunks display in the final report.
+The default is FALSE but switch to true with make DISPLAY_CODE=TRUE.

+## Customization - Color Palette
+You can also specify the color palette used in the main bar graph.
+The default is the colorblind palette but you can change it by using  make COLOR_PALETTE={palette} and send the color palette in form (num num num num).
+Exclude the #s from the list).